git-town/git-town/documentation/development/branch_hierarchy.md

 not the diff against `master`.

-Git Town stores the immediate parent of each feature branch in the git config under `git-town.<branch_name>.parent`. and the full ancestral line, top-down, as a space seperated list under `git-town-branch.<branch_name>.ancestors`
+Git Town stores the immediate parent of each feature branch in the git config under `git-town.<branch_name>.parent`. and the full ancestral line, top-down, as a space separated list under `git-town-branch.<branch_name>.ancestors`

 For this example it would store
 ```